Several shot, injured at off-campus party near Rutgers University in New Brunswick

-NEW BRUNSWICK, New Jersey (WABC) -- The Rutgers University Police Department are investigating a shooting at an off-campus party early Sunday morning.
+NEW BRUNSWICK, New Jersey (WABC) -- The Rutgers University Police Department is investigating a shooting at an off-campus party early Sunday morning.

 The shooting happened at Delafield Street in New Brunswick, New Jersey.